-The said Grantor se Covenant se with the said Grantee That she y has sether right to convey the said lands to the said Grantee notwithstanding any act of the said Grantor s.
+The said Grantor se Covenant se with the said Grantee That she ye has set of the said Grantee ing any act of the said Grantor se.

 And that the said Grantee shall have quiet possession of the said lands, free from all encumbrances.